aekrylov/docker-papermc/README.md

 ## Sending commands to the server console

-You don't need to have an interactive container to be able to send commands to the console.
-You can use `mc_send` executable available in the running container, using `docker exec`.
+Sending commands by attaching to the container is not available.
+Run `mc_send` command with `docker exec`.
 For example

 	docker exec papermc mc_send op username